james-door/cv/src/personalProjectsMarkup/website.md

 ### Bar
 Initially I implemented the bar using the `CSS•::before` selector as is seen in the below code.
 However, using this method I was only able to incude the langauge and wasn't able to pass other information from the markdown such as the file.
-Moreover, the bar wouldn't be the right width when there was overflow in the `CSS•:grvsc-container`, such when scrolling you would go past the right edgeo of the bar.
+Moreover, the bar wouldn't be the right width when there was overflow in the `CSS•grvsc-container`, such when scrolling you would go past the right edgeo of the bar.
 Instead I used a HTML parser to insert the bars above every code fence.

 ```CSS {numberLines}
 .grvsc-container[data-language]::before{